User accounts

 Write the handler for

-table, and show them in a HTML table. -
+/userlist.
+It must select all rows from theuserstable, and show them in a HTML table. -

 Replace the text of the

-use a default color.
+color1column with a rectangle colored in the same color.
+Ifcolor1isNULLuse a default color.
 The result may look something like this:Login Name Color kasparov Garry Kasparov karpov Anatoly Karpov Hint: for the colored rectangle you can use a

 Creating users

-route will let us create a new user.
+The /signin route will let us create a new user.
 For this we use a

 HTML form, and a POST request.
 In the handler for the POST request we

-will need to send a INSERT INTO
+will need to send a INSERT INTO query with user supplied

 parameters.
-We recall that the knex.raw()
+We recall that the knex.raw() method takes an optional

 second argument, which is a list of replacement values for prepared